knpuniversity/php-beginner-series/knpu/episode3/sql-injection-escaping.rst

 By cleverly changing the URL, our code is now sending *2* queries to the
 database: one to select some data and another to empty our table.
-If our site were in production, imagine all the dogs that would never get walked and cats that would never get fed tuna.
+If our site were in production, imagine all the dogs that would never get walked and cats that would never get fed salmon.
 All because someone injected some SQL to drop all of our data and put us out of business.
 These attacks can also be used to silently steal data instead of destroying it.